 Among Wheatland’s diverse selection of pets were Mr. Buchanan’s canaries.
 Canaries were a surprisingly popular pet in the Victorian Era.
 They were brought to Spain from an archipelago off the northwestern coast of Africa (called, appropriately, the “Canary Islands”) in the fifteenth century and originally limited to royal and aristocratic households.
 Canaries became a desirable pet for families across all social strata in Europe and America by the early-nineteenth century.

 Ever the classic Victorian gentleman, James Buchanan kept at least two caged canaries in the parlor at Wheatland.
 One of them was named Dick.
 Why do we know this name?
 On June 6, 1863, two years after his presidency, Buchanan penned his usual update to his beloved niece, Harriet Lane Johnston, who was living in Baltimore with her family at the time.
 In the first paragraph of the letter, Buchanan discloses the unhappy news that “Dick the Canary Bird has been killed + taken from the cage by an owl or some other ‘varmint.’”
 Considering the letter’s date, it is unsurprising that the windows of Wheatland may have been left open to allow a breeze to enter the home.
 Historical weather data indicates that, on June 7, 1863 (the following day), the temperature in Harrisburg reached 92˚F. What is surprising, however, is the idea that a bird of prey could swoop in through an open window and attack a caged songbird.
 Apparently, it happens more often than you’d think.
-We do not know the name of the other canary, nor do we know their fate, but one must assume that the tragic incident motivated Wheatland’s domestic staff to move the canary cage a little further away from the open windows.
+We do not know the name of the other canary, nor do we know its fate, but one must assume that the tragic incident motivated Wheatland’s domestic staff to move the canary cage a little further away from the open windows.

 This is an entry from History from the House: